Welcome to the

 lifeguard

 Lifeguards ensure the safety of the patrons both in and around the pools by monitoring guests, providing first-aid and rescue when necessary, maintaining a clean and safe facility both in and out of the water, and enforcing all safety rules and health regulations.
 Click to view the PDF for more information!
+Must be lifeguard certified through Red Cross.
+(Check courses below)

 instructor POSITIONS